rems-project/lem/doc/own_lem_files.md

 # Writing your own Lem files

 Lem's syntax broadly follows OCaml syntax, while the libraries follow the Haskell libraries.
 Here, only a few selected points of Lem's syntax and its features are discussed.
-To learn more about its syntax, please have a look at the file `doc/lem.pdf`.
+To learn more about its syntax, please have a look at the next section and at the file `doc/lem.pdf`.
 Another possibility is having a look at the Lem-library in the `library`-directory or at the tests in directory `tests`, especially `tests/backends`.

 ## Header